SammyOcharo/java-spring-jwt-auth/README.md

 [Step 4(JWT Service class Creation)](#JWTcreation)
 - This class will be responsible for generating token, claims extraction and checking validity of token.
-- The following methods are in the jwtservice class.
+- The following methods are in the jwtservice class.<br>
     [1]
 - We start with token generation